YinHK-gameDev/unity-learn/lighting/Lightmapping/Progressive Lightmapper.md

   > The default value is Progressive CPU

 - Progressive Updates \
-  Enable this to make the Progressive Lightmapper apply changes to the texels that are currently visible in the Scene View, then apply changes to the out-of-view texels.
+  Enable this to make the Progressive Lightmapper apply changes to the **texels** that are currently visible in the Scene View, then apply changes to the **out-of-view texels**.